hibbitts-design/docsify-this/README.md

 The **basePath** Docsify parameter is the URL path containing the raw source Markdown file to render.
 If the file is named the expected default **README.md** then no other parameter are required, otherwise the **homepage** Docsify parameter must also be included set to the name of the file to render.
 An example Docsify-This URL would be: https://docsify-this.net/?basePath=https://raw.githubusercontent.com/hibbitts-design/docsify-this-one-page-article/main&homepage=home.md

-Docsify-This can render files from anywhere that the content of a Markdown file can be viewed within a Web Browser, including:
+Docsify-This can render files from anywhere that the content of a Markdown file can be viewed within a web browser, including:

 * [GitHub.com](https://github.com/)(recommended) or [Codeberg.org](https://codeberg.org/) repository
 * [GitHub Gist](https://gist.github.com/) (raw source URL required)